4th Amendment case by Hon. Amy Coney Barrett. Anonymous 911 call enough reasonable suspicion?

 Hon.
 Amy Coney Barrett is the front-runner to be nominated to the Supreme Court.
-Let’s take a look at one criminal law and fourth amendment case authored by the judge in the 7th Circuit.
+Let’s examine a criminal law and Fourth Amendment case authored by her in the 7th Circuit.

 Full opinion here: https://casetext.com/case/united-states-v-watson-250